google/syzkaller/docs/pseudo_syscalls.md

 `-1` as file descriptor) and produce errors/warnings. `volatile` prevents that.

+The implementation must not use any external libraries nor external headers, except for the most basic and standard ones (like `<unistd.h>` and `<sys/mman.h>`).
+In particular, it must not depend on libraries/headers installed by additional packages nor on headers for recently added kernel subsystems.
+External dependencies have proved to be brittle and easily cause build breakage because all dependencies will be required for any build/run on the fuzzer and any C reproducer.
+For example, packages/headers may be missing on some distros, named differently, be of a wrong version, broken, or conflict with other headers.
+Unfortunately, there is no way to reliably specify such dependencies and requirements for C programs.
+Therefore, if the pseudo-syscall requires definitions of some structures, constants, or helper functions, these should be described in the executor code itself as minimally as possible (they will be part of C reproducers).

 Now, to handle the pseudo-syscall properly we have to update the `isSupportedSyzkall` in [syscalls_linux.go](../pkg/host/syscalls_linux.go) and add a particular